Sklyline d'Osaka

 Our tips for booking the right place

-• The Midōsuji is your backbone : The red metro line strings together Shin-Osaka (shinkansen), Umeda, Shinsaibashi, Namba and Tennōji: sleeping within ten minutes of one of its stations simplifies the whole stay.
-The Enjoy Eco Card day pass costs under 6 EUR, less at weekends, and pays for itself by the third ride.
+• The Midōsuji connects everything: The red metro line strings together Shin-Osaka, where the shinkansen arrives, then Umeda, Shinsaibashi, Namba and Tennōji.
+Sleeping less than ten minutes on foot from one of its stations simplifies the entire stay.
+The Enjoy Eco Card day pass costs under $7* and pays for itself on the third ride.

 Where not to stay in Osaka (honestly)

-• Sleeping in Rinku Town or near Kansai airport to save: the centre is 45 minutes away, the saving melts in the round trips.
+• Rinku Town and the Kansai airport hotels: the centre is 45 minutes away and the saving disappears into the round trips.
+Unless you have an early-morning flight, sleep in the city.

 FAQ: where to stay in Osaka

-Which neighbourhood for a first time in Osaka?
+Which area for a first time in Osaka?

 Do you need a car in Osaka?

-No: dense metro, private railways in every direction and ruinous parking.
-Even for Nara, Kyoto or Himeji, rail wins every time.
+No. The metro is dense, private lines run in every direction and parking costs a fortune.
+Even for Nara, Kyoto or Himeji, the train wins every time.

 How much does a hotel night cost in Osaka?